 And just like that another Heal the Bay Gala has come and gone.

-Yesterday, Heal the Bay welcomed over 1,000 guests to the ultimate beach party.
+Yesterday, Heal the Bay welcomed hundreds of guests to the ultimate beach party.
 Our annual Bring Back the Beach Gala recognizes the fearless leaders who have helped make real progress toward a healthier natural environment in L.A, and celebrates the victories Heal the Bay has achieved.
 This year, we honored the eco-accomplishments of Los Angeles County Supervisor Sheila Kuehl, and the lasting legacy and support of KROQ.